Self-Care after 40: All Natural Wellness Tips to Boost Energy and Feel Better

 The struggle is real.
 To maintain your energy and weight and stay well after 40, that is.
 Maybe that seems a bit dramatic… I’m 53 and when I take care of myself I still feel like I’m 35.
 When I don’t take care or take time for me…watch out.

-Plenty of sleep– Sleep trumps all else: yoga, meditation, time at the gym, time out with friends or Netflix binging.
+Sleep trumps all else: yoga, meditation, time at the gym, time out with friends or Netflix bingeing.
 A good night’s sleep is crucial to maintaining mental, physical and emotional health.
-If you are trying to lose or maintain your weight you must get sleep.
-Same with managing hot flashes.
-When you give your body the rest it needs, your body repairs itself and your brain files away memories.
-Change your habits and your sleep schedule and you’ll change your life.
+If you are trying to lose or maintain your weight you must get enought sleep.
+When you give your body the rest it needs, your body repairs itself and your brain processes memories and learning.
+Getting enough sleep will change your life.

-- Turn off any electronics several hours before bed.
+- Turn off all electronics several hours before bed.
 If that’s not an option, choose the blue screen on your device.
 Turn OFF or silence your devices when you turn off the lights.

 - Try breathing, meditation or Yoga Nidra before bed.
 There’s an app for that!
 Your body and mind need the chance to wind down.
 Check Google Play or ITunes for what’s available.